ozfortress/ozfortress_docs/docs/rules/global.md

 - [Sixes Pick/Ban Process](/rules/sixes/#121-playoffs-map-selection-pickbans)
 - [Highlander Pick/Ban Process](/rules/highlander/#121-playoffs-map-selection-pickbans)

+#### 3.4.1.
+Team Starting Side
+In Regular Season matches, the Away team will decide which team colour they want to play.
+In Sixes and formats other than Highlander, this is typically only placebo (ie. Product roleouts, soldiers prefer rolling out with right handed rocket jumps as opposed to left).

+In Playoff matches, the team that did not choose the map will pick their team colour.
+This is in an attempt to make Playoff matches as fair as possible.

 ### 3.5.
 Match Disputes
 To lodge a dispute or report misconduct within a match, please contact an ozfortress administrator as soon as possible.
 Please do not bring the debate to the public as it is being resolved.